200percentmicky/chadmusic/README.md

     - Remove the ability to set the volume above 200%.
     - Set the default volume of the player.
     - Etc...
-* Slash commands lol
+* Slash commands w/ auto-completion.
-    - Also includes auto completion when searching for tracks.
 * ???
 * Profit!